Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

         }
     ]
 }
 ```

-From this payload we see in the `result` field that we have two revisions, which can be seen as two markers to the states of the graph.
-The number of revisions corresponds to the number of exchange item versions we see in ACC or through Data Management API:
+From this payload, you can see in the `result` field that you have two revisions which can be seen as two markers to the states of the graph.
+The number of revisions corresponds to the number of exchange item versions you see in ACC, or through the Data Management API:

 ![](./img/versions.png)

-***Note:*** For the time being, to determine which snapshot revision corresponds to which exchange item version you have to either compare the timestamp or relaying on position of the snapshot revision in `results` array.
+**NOTE:** For the time being, to determine which snapshot revision corresponds to which exchange item version you have to either compare the timestamps or rely on positions of the snapshot revisions in the `results` array.

-Having the `revisionId` of different versions, we can use them as filters when retrieving assets and relationships, as follows:
+Having the `revisionId` of different versions, we can use them as filters when retrieving assets and relationships as follows:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/assets:sync?filters=exchange.snapshot.fromRevision==